alekszkovacs/UmbraAnonymityAnalysis/polygon_output.md

 ## HEURISTICS 1

-reports/results/polygon/
 There are `16/66508` withdraw transactions (eth+token) where the receiver address has registrated public keys into the stealth key registry.
 This means we have assigned `16` stealth addresses to `4` different addresses.
-This heuristics deanonymized `16`stealth addresses and connected`0` stealth addresses together.
+This heuristics deanonymized `16` stealth addresses and connected `0` stealth addresses together.
 With this, `16` new stealth addresses have been added to the deanonymization set and `0` new stealth addresses have been connected together.

 **TOTAL deanonymized stealths: `16/33348`**